xzeion/trackpack/README.md

 ### Prerequisites
 * If on windows install git for windows and use the git terminal to run the build script
-* Regardless of system make sure you have docker and docker-compose installed
+* Regardless of your OS, make sure you have docker and docker-compose installed
 * Make sure your user is part of the docker group if you are running linux

 ### Installation